SPIN Selling, a great model, was the brainchild of Neil Rackham who authored a book of the same name in 1988.

 In Huthwaite's work with Xerox Corporation, they proved that in the absence of follow-up coaching and reinforcement, 87% of the skills change brought about by even the best sales training is lost.

-So, it would be wise to invest in sales coaching. (see Navbar to your left)
+So, it could be wise to invest in sales coaching.

 There are no perfect solutions in a complex sale.